sriramcu/segregate_by_date/README.md

 ```

 ### 2. Merge folders (irreversible)
 This is used to combine the results of separate executions of segregator.py, for example merging files of 2018/May/, etc.
+(Work in progress).

 ### 3. Recursively move all files inside subdirectory tree (irreversible)

 This is similar to shutil.copytree, however it preserves the directory structure, which would consist of empty directories to remind the user of the original file classification.
 These files are stored in different sub directories at different levels.
 We may use this program if it is necessary for all files to be at the same directory level; such as showing pictures on a TV by pressing next button on the remote without having to navigate to another directory.

+(Work in progress).